CyberUltron-Nikhil/Cyberultron-AI/progress/till_04_08_2025/blog.md

 ## 🚨 The Modern Bot Problem

 Bots are no longer simple scrapers running scripts.
-Today’s **autonomous synthetic agents**, often built using LLMs, can mimic human behavior, bypass detection systems, and adapt in real time.
+Today’s **autonomous synthetic agents**, often built using LLMs and trained with reinforcement learning, can mimic human behavior, bypass detection systems, and adapt in real time.

 These bots:
 - Auto-navigate websites using reinforcement learning.
 - Generate human-like inputs via prompt-tuned LLMs.
 - Exploit web APIs using learned traffic patterns.
+- Use audio/image tools to bypass CAPTCHA in seconds.
+- Maintain persistent sessions with memory and context.

+---

 ## 👾 Common Malicious Bots